 SMS can be saved for further reference

 Another major plus that SMS has in contrast with regular phone calls when it comes to appointment reminders is being able to save for further reference.
-Who carries a pen and a paper to write down unexpected appointment reminder calls?
+Who carries a pen and paper to write down unexpected appointment reminder calls?

 SMS are also easily accessed on a mobile phone, meaning the chances that it will get lost in other social media notifications, for example, is low.